If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 Hours

-From Sunday 30th April, the summer opening hours will follow the same pattern as Historic Environment Scotland.
+From the 1st of April, the summer opening hours will follow the same pattern as Historic Environment Scotland.
 Please always check either their page or our Facebook page on your day of travel.

 - Sunday 1:00 pm – 4:30 pm